arbal/awesome-stars/README.md

 ## Python

+- [teamclairvoyant/airflow-maintenance-dags](https://github.com/teamclairvoyant/airflow-maintenance-dags) - A series of DAGs/Workflows to help maintain the operation of Airflow
 - [bonovoxly/coinmarketcap-exporter](https://github.com/bonovoxly/coinmarketcap-exporter) - coinmarketcap.com Prometheus Exporter
 - [fishtown-analytics/dbt](https://github.com/fishtown-analytics/dbt) - dbt (data build tool) enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.